SalishSeaCast/tools/docs/netcdf4/index.rst

   The direction of positive
   (i.e., the direction in which the coordinate values are increasing) for a vertical coordinate.
-  For Salish Sea MEOPAR files this is applicable to depths and a value of :kbd:`down` is used, indicating that the depth of the surface is 0 and depth values increase downward.
+  For SalishSeaCast files this is applicable to depths and a value of :kbd:`down` is used, indicating that the depth of the surface is 0 and depth values increase downward.

   Example: